How do we value

 Because of the normalisation of physical health in recent decades, we now have the infrastructure for physical health needs, but we don’t yet have this width of infrastructure for mental health.
 Thankfully, we’re at a crux of a time in which people are beginning to innovate for mental wellbeing on a large scale.

-And that’s the culture shift we sparked with the opening of our Wellbeing Space in 2016 and want to continue doing in this next version.
-Where sharing circles or meditation will be seen as regular of an act of self-care as a spin class, or going for a swim.
+And that’s the culture shift we sparked with the opening of our Wellbeing Space in 2016 which led to the development of The Well (launched in 2021) Where sharing circles or meditation will be seen as regular of an act of self-care as a spin class, or going for a swim.
 The time is now – we are apart of a global movement to make mental health accepted and valued and to de-stigmatise the need to work on our mental and emotional health by showing up to it ourselves, normalising speaking about it, and supporting others when they choose to do the same.

 What’s one thing you can do today to honor the emotional and/or mental work you’re doing in the way you would if it was physical?